aliciatay-zls/banking/README.md

 12. Add ability to open bank account (domain object `Account`, repo `AccountRepository`, DB/adapter `AccountRepositoryDb`, service `AccountService`, REST handler `AccountHandler`, DTOs `NewAccountRequest` and `NewAccountResponse`)
+13. Add ability to make transaction (similar additions to the application as 12.)

 ## Other Notes
 * Files in `build/package` taken from instructor's repo